SafariBookings® - Compare African Safari Tours List

 Best Time for Wildlife Viewing

-The middle and end of the Dry season, from July to October, is the best time for spotting animals in Niassa.
+The best time for spotting animals in Niassa is from July to October, during the middle and end of the Dry season (May to October).
 Wildlife is easier to see at that time because vegetation is thinner and animals gather around the rivers and other permanent water sources.

 Wildlife Photos